NessieCircuits/Riotee_SDK/docs/software/runtime.md

 If you have power-hungry peripherals that must be explicitly disabled or put into a low power mode, this can become a problem:
 While the runtime waits until the capacitor voltage has recovered, your peripheral may consume more power than what is being harvested and the system never really starts up.

-To prevent such situations, the runtime provides the `startup_callback()`.
+To prevent such situations, the runtime provides the `earlyinit()`.
 This callback is executed almost immediately after reset and allows you to put any power-hungry peripherals into a low power mode such that the system can charge up.

-Note that during the `startup_callback()`, the system is not yet setup and you cannot use static or global variables.
+Note that during the `earlyinit()`, the system is not yet setup and you cannot use static or global variables.
-Really only do what's necessary to reduce the power consumption and do the remaining initialization later in the `reset_callback` when the capacitor has charged up sufficiently.
+Really only do what's necessary to reduce the power consumption and do the remaining initialization later in the `lateinit` when the capacitor has charged up sufficiently.

 ## Resources used by the runtime